robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^In Objective-C, I memoize into an instance variable using a macro.
-(There’s also another mechanism which we’ll see later.)
+^In Objective-C, we memoize into an instance variable (or in this case a dictionary stored in an instance variable) using a macro.
+There’s also another mechanism, which we’ll see later.

-^All the nonterminal parsers inherit from `HMRNonterminal`, which memoizes their implementations of the derivative; this avoids me having to do it again and again in every subclass.
+^All of the nonterminal parsers inherit from `HMRNonterminal`, which memoizes their derivatives; this avoids having to memoize in each and every parser subclass.

+^Next, let’s look at Swift.

 ---